dbashford/mimosa-bower/README.md

     pathMod: []
 ```

+* `watcch`: boolean, whether or not to watch the `bower.json` and kick off installs when it changes.
 * `bowerDir.path`: string, the path to where mimosa-bower will initially install bower assets before moving the key assets into the `watch.sourceDir`
 * `bowerDir.clean`: boolean, whether or not to remove temporary bower assets after install.
 * `copy.enabled`: boolean, whether or not to copy assets out of the `bowerDir.path` and into `watch.sourceDir`